 Come on, is this for real or what?!
 See, I’m telling you, papaya enzyme is being such a great friend for my skin.

 Odacité Serum Concentrate can be used in several different ways.
-We can mix 2-3 drops into moisturizer or face serum or apply it as a spot treatment.
+We can mix 2-3 drops into moisturizer or face serum, apply it on its own or as a spot treatment (depending on the variant).
 Alternate the schedule.
 I find no reason why I can’t use different types on different zones on my face, but I see it as too tedious at the moment.

 The way I use Odacité Pa+G is to mix it with a serum or face oil; 3 drops at nighttime and 2 drops in the morning (not forgetting sunscreen of course).
 I don’t like it as much mixing it into my moisturizer because I really want this to sink in deeper and that is more feasible with my serums and face oils.
 With serum, I have used it with Aurelia Revitalize & Glow Serum, KYPRIS Antioxidant Dew, Antipodes Apostle Serum, Kahina Brightening Serum and they all work well together.
 Some of the face oils I tried that make a great combination are Leahlani Champagne Serum and Trilogy Rosehip Oil Antioxidant+.
 I thought about mixing it with KYPRIS Beauty Elixir II, but it’s a powerhouse full of actives on its own and I don’t want to over-nourish the skin at the risk of breaking out due to overloading so many ingredients at once.
 Remember, too many good things is never good either.